little-known Concordia: a dream destination to be explored for tourists: British Trekker

-ISLAMABAD, Aug 5 (APP):Inspired by the breath-taking beauty of Concordia, a heaven’s piece of land located in the heart of Karakoram range, British Trekker and Chairman of London’s Alpine Club Zaheer Durrani has expressed surprise that how this dream destination remains unfathomed to the nature’s lovers.
+ISLAMABAD, Aug 5 (APP):Inspired by the breath-taking beauty of Concordia, a heaven’s piece of land located in the heart of Karakoram range, British Trekker and President of London Mountaineerings Club Zaheer Durrani has expressed surprise that how this dream destination remains unfathomed to the nature’s lovers.

 Talking to APP here Zaheer Durrani said ,the mystical place, located in Gilgit Baltistan, is a confluence of Baltoro Glacier and the Godwin-Austen Glacier, “Once a tourist visits here and gets back home but his heart remains there in the panoramic views of heavenly beauty” .